 Additionally, the oral and intranasal versions of Bordetella cause the body to release interferon (proteins that are part of the body’s natural defenses) which helps cross-protect against the other upper respiratory viruses.
 Injectable Bordetella vaccine does not offer this added benefit.

 Core Vaccines for Cats

 The American Association of Feline Practitioners (AAFP), AAHA and WSAVA all agree that the core vaccines for cats are against feline calicivirus (FCV), feline herpesvirus-1 (FHV-1), feline panleukopenia (FPV), and feline leukemia (FeLV).
-With the exception of the routine use of FeLV vaccine, Dr. Dodds also recommends vaccinating cats against FPV, FHV-1, and FCV.
+With the exception of the routine use of FeLV vaccine, W. Jean Dodds also recommends vaccinating cats against FPV, FHV-1, and FCV.

 Why do we recommend these vaccines?
 Because of the hardiness, persistence and easy transmissibility of the viruses.